 In this eight-week series, participants gather to discuss key foreign policy issues facing the world today.
 Led by volunteer moderators, participants will engage in moderated discussions with their fellow citizens.
-This year’s topics will include Outer Space, Climate Change, Russia and the US, Myanmar and Asean, Quad Alliance, Drug Policy in Latin America, Industrial Policy, and Biden’s Agenda.
+This year’s topics will include Biden’s Agenda, Changing Demographics, Industrial Policy, Outer Space, Quad Alliance, Russia and the US, Drug Policy in Latin America and Climate Change.

 This year’s series will be held in person at the Aspen Meadows.
 Participants will be asked to show vaccination status and a negative COVID test result before each session.
 The Aspen Institute will provide tests for each session.